 People who have suffered the death of a loved one, experienced a difficult divorce, been devastated by a job loss, begun fighting cancer, or faced other major life changes have benefited from the unique counseling services offered at CFLT.

 After 10 years of offering assorted bereavement related services to the families cared for by Bradley & Son Funeral Homes, CFLT is proud to announce a free, comprehensive, bereavement support membership program sponsored by Bradley & Son Funeral Homes.

 Center for Life Transition Bereavement Support Membership Program is free to join and is open to all bereaved families, whether or not they have been served by Bradley & Son Funeral Homes.

 The caring does not end when the funeral is over.
 For most, it is only just beginning as they search for meaning and try to adjust to life without their loved one.
 The Center for Life Transition (CFLT), as part of Bradley & Son Funeral Homes, has created a safe and caring place to help you, your family and friends transition through your loss with support and understanding.

 We are sensitive to the unique journey each mourner will undergo after the loss of a loved one.
 Based on our caring experience with thousands of bereaved families, our wide range of support services allows us to assist you at every stage of your journey.

 - Bereavement Support Groups: The only free, bi-weekly, year-round support groups led by nationally recognized bereavement experts in Northern New Jersey

-- Follow-Ups: Periodic "check-in" phone calls or visits from our Aftercare Specialist
+- Home Visits: Periodic "check-in" phone calls and visits from our Aftercare Specialist

 - Mail/Email News: Updates on bereavement support news and events in your area, by mail or email